rudidude86/gura-lang.github.io/documents/Function.md

 This results in three print-outs of `'hello world'`.

+For a block that is declared to take a block, a call without specifying a block procedure would occur an error.

+    three_times()  // Error

 The block procedure can have a list of block parameters that appears right after the opening curly brace and is embraced by a pair of vertical bars.